Signing Adobe AIR® Applications

 "requested provider is not available"

 This error message could mean a couple different things.
-First, you might be trying to use ADT command is using the 64-bit java installation, or you don't have security.lib file configured correctly pointing to the etoken.cfg file.
+First, you might be trying to use the ADT command using the 64-bit java installation, or you don't have security.lib file configured correctly pointing to the etoken.cfg file.

 "Could not generate timestamp: handshake alert: unrecognized_name"